paritytech/substrate/utils/frame/benchmarking-cli/src/overhead/README.md

 ## Output Interpretation

 Lower is better.
-The less weight (=time) the execution overhead takes, the better.
+The less weight the execution overhead needs, the better.
 Since the weights of the overhead is charged per extrinsic and per block, a larger weight results in less extrinsics per block.
 Minimizing this is important to have a large transaction throughput.